MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/manipulate-models.md

 ### Change the size of your model

-When you change the size of your model, you can switch between the default size and life-size.
+When you change the size of your model, you can switch between the default size and life size.

-1. Select the **Transform** button on the right side of the screen.
+1. Select **Transform** on the right side of the screen.

-2. Select the **Resize** button.
+2. Select **Resize**.

     ![Resize item)](media/resize.PNG "Resize item")